 If you are concerned about going through the walk-through metal detector, notify the security officer that you're wearing an insulin pump.
 You should advise the security officer that the insulin pump cannot be removed because it is inserted with a catheter (tubing) under the skin.

-Visit the transport security Contact Centre if you have any further questions or concerns.
+Visit the TSA Contact Center if you have any further questions or concerns.

-Note: For information about passing glucose sensor equipment through airport X-ray machines, see your Dexcom G6 CGM System Instructions for Use.
+For information about passing glucose sensor equipment through airport X-ray machines, see the Instructions for Use for your compatible glucose Sensor.

 Flying and flight mode